shenwei356/seqkit/doc/docs/download.md

 *Notes*

-- please open an issuse to request binaries for other platforms.
+- please open an issue to request binaries for other platforms.
 - run `seqkit version` to check update !!!
 - run `seqkit genautocomplete` to update shell autocompletion script !!!